reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_2.md

 ### `01:14:10`  Question
 - Person x (Yannet?):  Hello, what might be some ways of realizing? these sequence to sequence models besides dropout and weight decay?
 - JH:  Let me think about that during the week.
 Yeah, it's like you know, AWD LSTM, which we've been relying on a lot, has so many great..
 I mean it's all dropout, well not all dropout,  there's dropout of many different kinds.
-There's
+And then there's the... we haven't talked about it very much, but there's also a kind of regularization